-In partnership with The Association of Advancement of Artificial Intelligence (AAAI) we are launching the first global Curiosity Machine AI Family Challenge – a two-stage competition for 20,000 underserved 3rd-8th grade students and parents (especially mothers) to use AI technologies and tools (sensors, data analysis tools) to solve problems in their communities, (along the tracks of health, energy, food, transportation, education, public safety and civic engagement).
+In partnership with The Association of Advancement of Artificial Intelligence (AAAI) we are launching the first global Curiosity Machine AI Family Challenge – a three-stage competition for 20,000 underserved 3rd-8th grade students and parents (especially mothers) to use AI technologies and tools to solve problems in their communities along the tracks of health, energy, food, transportation, education, public safety and civic engagement.

-Our main goal through this initiative is to build on our two-generation learning approach, and empower parents and children to develop a learner mindset that will give them a lifelong ability to innovate and problem solve.
+Our main goal through is to build on our two-generation learning approach, by empowering parents and children to develop a learner mindset that will give them a lifelong ability to innovate and solve problems.

 In addition to AAAI, we will be working with ~300 community organizations that will directly engage underserved populations.
 The total project budget is $3.2 million, including $1.6 million that will go to community partners to support program launch, materials, educator training, and celebration events.

 We will begin the program implementation in February 2018, training community partners and engaging families.
-Families will go through an 18-week (50-hour) curriculum spanning three stages: Foundations of AI (spring), Summer Robotics (summer) and AI in your Community (fall).
+Families will go through an 18-week (50-hour) curriculum spanning three stages: Foundations of AI (Spring), Exploring Robotics (Summer) and AI for the Community (Fall).
 The competition will culminate in the Final Showcase event in Spring 2019.

 Curiosity Machine Learning Gains goals